 Congenital heart disease can be diagnosed before birth during your routine ultrasound examination between Weeks 18 and 20 of pregnancy.

 However, some cases will not be picked up until after birth.
-Signs that your child may have a heart problem include cyanosis (blueness), breathlessness or poor weight gain in the first few months.
+Signs that the child may have a heart problem include cyanosis (blueness), breathlessness or poor weight gain in the first few months.

-Doctors may also ask to carry out diagnostic tests (such as an ECG or a chest X-ray) if they have detected a heart murmur or you have a family history of heart problems.
+Doctors may also ask to carry out diagnostic tests (such as an ECG or a chest X-ray) if they have detected a heart murmur or there is a family history of heart problems.

 Is congenital heart disease always awful news?

-Hearing that your child has a heart problem is upsetting.
-However, it is important to remember that there is huge variation in how severe the problem may be and the impact it may have on your child’s health.
+Hearing that the child has a heart problem is upsetting.
+However, it is important to remember that there is huge variation in how severe the problem may be and the impact it may have on the child’s health.

-For example, a hole in the heart may be so tiny that, although it produces an extra heart sound (or murmur), it has no impact on your child’s day-to-day or long-term health.
-If the hole is larger, your child may need to be monitored via regular clinic appointments or, if they are struggling with feeds, we will look at whether they require surgery.
+For example, a hole in the heart may be so tiny that, although it produces an extra heart sound (or murmur), it has no impact on the child’s day-to-day or long-term health.
+If the hole is larger, the child may need to be monitored via regular clinic appointments or, if they are struggling with feeds, we will look at whether they require surgery.